yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 python train.py configs/unet_attn.json --device_ids 0 1 2 3
 ```

-Checkpoints will be located at `saved/`.
+Checkpoints will be located under `saved/`.
-The config was set to run on 4 Tesla V100.
+The config was set to run on four Tesla V100.

 ### Training Model 3